 - Add the eggs, maple syrup, olive oil, vanilla, orange zest and juice to the dry batter and mix until well blended.

-- Scoop the batter into the baking pan and bake for 45 minutes or until the top begins to brown and a toothpick inserted in the center of the bread comes out clean.
+- Scoop the batter into the baking pan and the reserved whole cranberries on top.
+Bake for 45 minutes or until the top begins to brown and a toothpick inserted in the center of the bread comes out clean.

 - Cool fully and slice.
 Store covered for a few days at room temperature or in the refrigerator for a few weeks, or seal and freeze for a few months.